More than 100 years of social contribution activities

 Fujikura Group 's approach to social contribution activities

-Our social contribution activities began in 1919 when our former auditor, Harukichi Nakauchi, used his personal assets to establish Fujikura Gakuen, an educational facility for the intellectually handicapped person.
-Since then, we have supported Fujikura Gakuen both as a company and as individuals, and as part of Fujikura Group 's DNA, we have continued to observe and practice how companies and society relate to each other as times change.
-Our history of social contribution activities dates back more than 100 years since the founding of Fujikura Gakuen.
-We intend to continue to cherish our support for Fujikura Gakuen, which we see as the origin of Fujikura Group 's social contribution activities.
+It all began in 1919 when former auditor Harukichi Nakauchi used his personal assets to establish Fujikura Gakuen, an educational facility for the intellectually handicapped person.
+Since then, we have supported Fujikura Gakuen both as a company and as individuals, and as part of Fujikura Group 's DNA, we have continued to observe and practice how companies interact with society as times change.
+Our history of social contribution activities dates back more than 100 years, beginning with the founding of Fujikura Gakuen.
+We intend to continue to cherish and protect our support for Fujikura Gakuen, viewing it as the starting point of Fujikura Group 's social contribution activities.

 The Fujikura Group Basic Principles on Social Contribution